llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 ---
 layout: post
-title:  "0x02 - ALSA Sinewave Generator"
+title:  "0x02 - ALSA Sine-wave Generator"
 date:   2023-05-07 19:04:00 +0100
 categories: alsa
 ---

 Lately I've been tinkering with DSP and playing audio using ALSA.
 So far it has just been some basic tone generation to test the playback code so that I can reuse it for further projects.
 This article is just to demonstrate basic playback using the memory-mapped (mmap) functionality.
 As a primarily embedded/firmware developer this is more my territory.
 There's a whole load of information out there for writing sound engines using ALSA such as [^4] [^5] and [^9] which I used as a reference.

-For the unintiated, _memory mapped_ means that the code will be writing audio samples directly to the memory buffer used by the underlying sound driver, as opposed to the library copying the samples under the hood.
+For the uninitiated, _memory mapped_ means that the code will be writing audio samples directly to the memory buffer used by the underlying sound driver, as opposed to the library copying the samples under the hood.

 ## Preliminary stuff
-ALSA (advanced linux sound architecture) is a low level interface for interacting with sound drivers on Linux.
+ALSA (advanced Linux sound architecture) is a low level interface for interacting with sound drivers on Linux.
 To develop our own code we first of (assuming ALSA is already installed) need to install the relevant libraries using your package manager.
 I'm using Manjaro so for me it is:

 {% highlight shell %}
 $ sudo pacman -S alsa-lib